skedastik/vscode-ty-levels/README.md

 Enable or disable automatic etag creation on save.
 This adds an "autotag" comment to the top of your file when enabled.

+By default, only Avara's built-in solids are affected (Wall, Ramp, WallDoor, etc.).
+This behavior can be [configured](#configuration).

 #### `Paste with Etags`

 Paste from clipboard, adding etags where they didn't exist before and regenerating existing etags in the pasted clip.
 There is no need to invoke this command manually.
 It happens automatically when **[Auto Tag](#toggle-auto-tag)** is enabled and you paste using `Cmd-V`.